 KOOV is an interactive design and coding platform where kids use blocks and sensors to build and manipulate interactive robots.
 Kids can start with simple designs and programs to get the hang of the process and then work their way up to more complex or freestyle projects.
 In-app tutorials walk students through step-by-step procedures to build structures and then use drag-and-drop block coding to activate various sensors and motors.
 The 3D feature is nice here: As kids are building, they can zoom in and rotate the angles to see all dimensions.

 The drag-and-drop motions can be a source of frustration: The spaces within the blocks are a challenge to manipulate, even for small fingers, and the blocks may not attach in the desired order.
 But more likely, the bigger issue teachers will have is that everyone will want to participate.
 That means multiple classroom kits, which presents a pretty hefty price tag.
-While the kits themselves are expensive, there are abundant resources available in the app and on the developer's website, free of charge.
+While the kits themselves are expensive ($249.99 for the smaller trial kit and $519.99 for the more extensive educator kit), there are abundant resources available in the app and on the developer's website, free of charge.
 These include detailed interactive tutorials, downloadable lesson plans, classroom management capability, and access to a design community.

 KOOV's learner-centric app provides a space where kids can read, watch videos, and manipulate images and code to bring their creations to life.
 It appeals to kids' natural curiosity, encouraging the development of design-thinking skills such as ideation, prototyping, and testing.
 Reading skills are reinforced as well.
 Kids have to carefully follow written instructions if they want their creations to work properly.
 And in terms of social and emotional learning (SEL), kids will most certainly be challenged to persevere and communicate with their classmates, developing self-confidence as their ability improves.
 The subject taught doesn't matter here; as kids hone their skills, they'll demonstrate the ability to transfer them to other areas, and as an added bonus, they'll have lots of fun doing it.